 Getting prepared for back to school this year is about more than buying school supplies and figuring out a carpool schedule.
 Especially this year, it’s also about making sure you and your kids have the tools you need to take care of your mental health.
 Through it all, we’re here to help you make sure the kids are alright.

 Share Crisis Text Line in your kids’ school

 You can make sure your kids and their friends have the mental health school supplies they need.

 - Distribute flyers.
-Fill out this form and we’ll send you posters and flyers to distribute at your kids’ school.
+Download posters here and distribute them at your kids’ school.

 - Talk to your school administrators.
 Make sure your kids’ teachers and school administrators know that Crisis Text Line is a resource for anyone experiencing a mental health crisis.
 Let them know they should include “Text SCHOOL to 741741 for free, 24/7 crisis counseling” in all school-wide communications to students and parents.

 - Take care of yourself, too.
 You deserve support navigating this school year.
 The best thing you can do for your kids is to take care of your own mental health.
 If you’re struggling, it’s so brave to reach out for support.
 Text SCHOOL to 741741 and we’ll connect you with a volunteer Crisis Counselor.